prvdmwrong/prvdmwrong/docs/tutorials/index.md

 built with you in mind, but it may still take a bit of time to absorb some concepts.
 Take your time and explore at your own pace.

+---

 ## Support

-If you're struggling to understand a concept, or need help debugging an error, here are some resources which can help.
+Should you be struggling to understand a concept, or need help debugging an error, here are some resources which can help.

 ### Support with Errors

-Oh My Prvd provides helpful links with every console log message.
+Oh My Prvd attaches a link with every console log message.
 These links direct you to our comprehensive [Error Messages](../api-reference/general/error-messages.md) documentation.

 ```txt hl_lines="2"
 [ohmyprvd error(requireAfterIgnition)]: cannot require other providers after ignition